 Tax treaties.
-Pay for dependent personal services under some tax treaties is exempt from

-U.S. income tax only if both the employer and the employee are treaty country residents and the nonresident alien employee performs the services while temporarily living in the United States (usually for not more than 183 days).
-Other treaties provide for exemption from U.S. tax on pay for dependent personal services if the employer is any foreign resident and the employee is a treaty country resident and the employee is a treaty country resident and the employee while temporarily in the United States.
+Pay for dependent personal services under some tax treaties is exempt from U.S. income tax only if both the employer and the employee are treaty country residents and the nonresident alien employee performs the services while temporarily living in the United States (usually for not more than 183 days).
+Other treaties provide for exemption from U.S. tax on pay for dependent personal services if the employer is any foreign resident and the nonresident alien employee performs the services while temporarily in the United States.
 See Tax Treaties, later, for information about treaty benefits.